ZiyangJiao/FTLSim-WL/README.md

-# FTLSim
+# FTLSim 2.0
+FTLSim2.0 - FTLSim extension with a serious of wear leveling, garbage collection, block allocation policies.

-FTLSim is the simulator used in "Analytic Modeling of SSD Write Performance, Peter Desnoyers".
+The orginal FTLSim is the simulator used in "Analytic Modeling of SSD Write Performance, Peter Desnoyers".

 SSSL-ftlsim is a set of Python extensions, implemented in C using the SWIG interface generator, for generating traffic distributions (getaddr) and running Flash Translation Layer simulations (runsim).